About the Plan

 - Community Development Division office

-After a year of community outreach, research, writing, and engagement, the Mill Street Neighborhood Plan is starting the official review process.
-Please feel free to join us and lend your support at the following public meetings.
-Check this page for updates as we move through the approval processes!
+After a year of community outreach, research, writing, and engagement, the Mill Street Neighborhood Plan began the official review process in October 2018.
+Please feel free to join us and lend your support at the following upcoming public meetings.

 City Council Chambers, City Hall